PayFabric/Portal/PayFabric/Sections/APM.md

 1. Navigate to **Settings** > **Alternative Payment Methods**.
 2. From **Alternative Payment Methods** page > click **Configure** button on Apple Pay box.
 3. Click **Add a Domain** button, specify the top-level domain (ex: payfabric.com) or sub-domain (ex: manage.payfabric.com) that you wish to enable Apple Pay against.
-4. Click **Download Files** button to download verification file
+4. Click **Download Files** button to download verification file.
-5. Host the Apple Pay's verification file you downloaded from the step above at your domain in the following location: https://example.com/.well-known/apple-developer-merchantid-domain-association
+5. Host the Apple Pay's verification file you downloaded from the step above at your domain in the following location, https://example.com/.well-known/apple-developer-merchantid-domain-association

 ### Embed Pay by PayPal/Google Pay/Apple Pay to your page